atreyasha/spp-explainability/docs/develop.md

 1. Dependencies, typing and testing

-    1.  if using R, document R dependencies such as package versions neatly (avoid `renv`)
+    1.  if using R, document R dependencies with `sessioninfo`

     2.  include basic test code by instantiating class and/or other simple methods